jonnonz1/nz-statute-book/acts/public/1989/oranga-tamariki-act-1989.md

   (a) a family group conference is held to consider whether such an agreement should be made; and (b) in the case of a proposed agreement under section 141 or 142, the family group conference has thoroughly explored what services and supports, such as those provided or funded by the Ministry of Health, are available to, or in respect of, the child or young person in his or her home environment; and
-  (c) the family group conference approves the making of the agreement; and (d) a care and protection co-ordinator issues a certificate to the effect,—
+  (c) the family group conference approves the making of the agreement; and (d) a care and protection co-ordinator (or if section 261 applies, a youth justice co-ordinator) issues a certificate to the effect,—
     (i) in all cases, that the requirements of paragraphs (a) and (c) have been complied with; and (ii) in the case of a proposed agreement under section 141 or 142, that the family group conference has thoroughly explored the matters referred to in paragraph (b); and
     (iii) in all cases, that the co-ordinator is satisfied that, having regard to the objects, considerations, and principles in sections 4, 5, 6, and 13, the agreement is an appropriate care option for the child or young person.